American Consumer Opinion (aka ACOP) is a survey site that offers you real money as a reward for answering their surveys.

 Being able to get support if you should need it is important on any survey panel.

-A quick look at American Consumer Opinion’s site shows that you can easily contact them if ever you need assistance regarding your account or if you have any questions their FAQs can't answer.
+A quick look at American Consumer Opinion’s site shows that you can easily contact them if you ever need assistance regarding your account or if you have any questions their FAQs can't answer.

 A quick look at their social media pages shows that you can also ask them questions through their Facebook page.
 They typically reply to your message within a day.
 So, that's a good sign.